Chained Echoes: Plot

-One year later, during the anniversary celebration at Escanya, Lenne and Robb, try to stop the ambassador assassination.
-Sienna is forced by Black Sun Gang to steal riches from the castle.
-Glenn and Kylian, who had survived the explosion, are seeking information about The Grand Grimoire.
-All five eventually end up crossing paths with each other and Victor, who leads the group when mantis-like demon invades the castle and tries to kill them.
-While the group defeats the demon and escapes from Escanya, Taryn`s general kills their own ambassador, framing Escanya for the crime.
-Lenne, refusing to believe this was her brother`s doing, insists to travel to Taryn to hear the truth from him.
+One year later, during the anniversary celebration at Escanya, Lenne and Robb try to prevent the ambassador's assassination, Sienna is forced by the Black Sun Gang to steal riches from the castle, and Glenn and Kylian, who survived the explosion, are seeking information about the Grand Grimoire.
+The five eventually end up crossing paths with each other and Victor, who leads the group when a mantis-like demon hunts them down.
+While the group defeats the demon and escapes from Escanya, Taryn's general kills their ambassador and frames Escanya for the crime.
+Lenne, refusing to believe her brother was responsible, insists on traveling to Taryn to hear the truth from him.

-After many endeavors, the group reaches Taryn and learn Frederik wants to restart war.
-They also learn how Grand Grimoire functions and how to destroy it.
-Taryn arrests them suspecting them as spies.
-As the group tries to escape and steal The Grand Grimoire, Kylian takes Lenne as a hostage in order to use her as a bargaining chip but fails.
+Upon reaching Taryn, the party learns that Frederik wants to restart the war and learn from Cameron how the Grand Grimoire functions and how to destroy it.
+Taryn, suspecting them to be spies, arrests them.
+As the party tries to escape and steal the Grand Grimoire, Kylian takes Lenne hostage to use as a bargaining chip, but fails.
 The Grand Grimoire is set off again after being shot out of Glenn's hands.